PythWare/Aldnoah-Engine/README.md

 - nested subcontainer depth,
 - SSD vs HDD

-If the progress bar appears stuck, it isn't.
+If the mocktail appears stuck, it isn't.
 It may still be working through heavy subcontainer/decompression logic.

 For best results, unpack to a SSD.